 The completed business case provides structure for the project and project organisation throughout the project lifecycle.
 Therefore it should be used routinely for reference and not consigned to the shelf.

-Accordingly, the project sponsor and project board should review and update the business case at key stages to check that the project remains viable and the reasons for doing are still valid.
+Accordingly, the project sponsor and project board should review and update the business case at key stages to check that the project remains viable and the reasons for doing it are still valid.

-Ideally the review should take place before starting a new stage to avoid unnecessary investment in time and money.
+Ideally, the review should take place before starting a new stage to avoid unnecessary investment in time and money.